 The Criminal Minds “Section 12 paragraph zero” – TCM Records, 1990.

 So after Tales from the wasteland came “Dance of the parasites” which started a natural progression towards the emerging rave scene which TCM also played a big part in.
 Due to the nature of dance music the MC’s and vocalists are not naturally at the forefront like they are in Hip Hop music.
 What Role did you and the other rappers play in the rave scene if any?

 Well it was a time of real change for us.
 We had written some strong TCM tracks, “Shades Of My Ruffness” being one but we got hooked into the Jungle scene pretty quickly.
 Before long the whole dynamic of the group had changed & this did cause us some problems at the time.
 The DJ’s became the prominent force with the MC’s being primarily used for the live sets.
 That said it was an amazing time, it was a shame we stopped recording the Hip Hop tunes then as we were peaking, but hey we have no regrets.

-During the mid 90s I remember you and DJ Halo recording several tracks together one of which was Widow maker.
-This became the title track for a project that involved DJs, Rappers and producers from Buckingham and MK.
-I also remember an early version of “Diary of a madman” that was tagged on to another one of DJ Halos projects a few years later.
+During the mid 1990’s I remember yourself and DJ Halo recording several tracks together one of which was Widow maker.
+This became the title track for a project that involved DJs, Rappers and producers from the Buckingham and MK area and released on a cassette.
+I also remember an early version of “Diary of a madman” that was tagged on to another one of DJ Halos projects entitled Nil by mouth a few years later.
 Are there any other hidden gems from those days that people are yet to hear?

 Well there was yes but the bad news is they never got recorded.
 I produced some of the best lyrics I have ever written during that time.
 One song in particular really stood out lyrically but then disaster struck.
 After a session at Halo’s I left a batch of hand written lyrics round his house & by accident he threw then away.
 We spent ages looking for them but they never reappeared!